 Buy Price vs Landed Cost

-When you are negotiating a price with your supplier (covered in the Negotiating Strategy chapter), it’s tempting to get fixated on the buy price.
+When you are negotiating a price with your supplier (covered in the Negotiating Strategy guide), it’s tempting to get fixated on the buy price.
 The lower the buy price the better the markup.
 Right?
 But, there are two other costs to take into account before those goods are safely in your inventory.
 They are customs charges and freight costs.